 Make informed decisions by conducting a DIY home energy audit.
 For certain areas of your home, you may want to consider hiring a professional to conduct the energy audit.
 It will come with a fee, but you will enjoy the benefit of experience and judgment.
 Use this comprehensive energy audit checklist from the City of Seattle for the appliances and aspects of your home you can check yourself.

-Go Green This Earth Day With the Efficiency Experts at Blair’s Air
+Go Green With the Efficiency Experts at Blair’s Air

-If you’re looking for ways to go green at home this Earth Day, and want to make your Clearwater, St. Pete or Tampa house an energy efficient home, the experts at Blair’s Air Conditioning and Heating can help.
-Call us today at (727) 800-4148 to learn more about efficiency in HVAC technology, or schedule service online to get started right away.
+If you’re looking for ways to go green at home and want to make your Clearwater, St. Pete or Tampa house an energy efficient home, the experts at Blair’s Air Conditioning and Heating can help.
+Call us today to learn more about efficiency in HVAC technology, or schedule service online to get started right away.

 Call (727) 800-4148 to schedule service.